gobo7793/Geckarbot/README.md

 # Geckarbot
 A simple discord bot for the Communityserver

+Note that the releases are accessible using the Tags, Github Releases or the Release branch.

 ### Requirements from server administration
 - Blacklist and unsubscribing from bot games participation
 - No (execution of) special rights which aren't wanted by administration or users